J. Brandon Neal – Senior Vice President & Deputy Chief Legal Officer, Novant Health

 Brandon Neal currently serves as Senior Vice President and Deputy Chief Legal Officer for Novant Health.
 In this role, Neal manages the Legal Department and supports the Executive Vice President and Chief Legal Officer in all legal functions of the organization, including providing support and partnership for compliance and risk mitigation, as well as internal audit strategies and alignment throughout the organization.

 Neal previously served as Managing Counsel in the Legal Department of Wells Fargo & Company in Charlotte, North Carolina.
 In this capacity, he led a team responsible for providing counsel to the company’s frontline businesses, enterprise risk, audit, members of senior management and the board of directors on all legal aspects of the company’s recovery and resolution planning efforts and related regulatory requirements.
 He also has experience at Wells Fargo providing legal support for capital markets, corporate banking (healthcare), government and institutional banking, and other lines of business.

-Prior to joining Wells Fargo, he practiced as a corporate associate for the law firm of Simpson Thacher & Bartlett in New York City with a focus in the areas of banking and credit, capital markets and securities, and mergers and acquisitions.
-During his time in New York, he also advised several nonprofit organizations in the city.
-Neal received his Bachelors of Science degree in Business Administration from the University of North Carolina at Chapel Hill and his Juris Doctor from Duke University School of Law.
+Prior to joining Wells Fargo, Neal practiced as a corporate associate for the law firm of Simpson Thacher & Bartlett in New York City.
+He received his Bachelors of Science degree in Business Administration from the University of North Carolina at Chapel Hill (Kenan-Flagler Business School) and his Juris Doctor from Duke University School of Law.

 He and his wife, Kerbie, have a daughter and a son.